The Taming of The Shrew (OPEN AIR Theatre)

 A site-specific interactive theatrical experience which Vanessa-Faye conceived, directed and produced for Oberon's Observatory- a structure built and conceived by artist Pete Bateman.
 Commissioned by Bestival, Camp Bestival and Gideon Reeling, it brought together two professional astronomers, six performers and an architect… and several thousand revelers.

-captain PANCAKE (THEATRE)
+captain PANCAKE (MUSICAL THEATRE)

 (New writing.
 Research and development, Chats Palace 2014)